leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

 Hi!
 I am an audio software engineer (Mostly C++, JUCE and Matlab) working remotely from Australia.
-Currently I work as a freelance C++/JUCE audio developer and audio hardware collaboration under non disclosable agreement with [Relab](https://relabdevelopment.com/).
+Currently I work as a freelance C++/JUCE audio developer and audio hardware collaboration under strict NDA with [Relab development](https://relabdevelopment.com/).
 As a PhD Mathematician, I'm also intended to return to education as a casual basis.

 My industry experience involve
  - C++, JUCE audio programming and algorithm consulting